dsrvlabs/ethGlobal-chainlink/README.md

-# Project using Chainlink at  ETHGlobal Bangkok 2024
+# Game using Chainlink VRF at ETHGlobal Bangkok 2024

 - ETHGlobal Bangkok from Nov 15, 2024 to Nov 17, 2024
-- Use Chainlink APIs
+- Use Chainlink VRF v2.5 APIs